reduanmasud/vxlan-overlay-network/README.md

-# Multi-container Host networking demo using Vxlan overlay network at virtual box
+# VirtualBox multi-host docker networking with VXLAN overlay networks
 ## Diagram
 ![Diagram](https://github.com/reduanmasud/vxlan-overlay-network/blob/main/vxlan-docker-overlay-network.png)

 ## The Scenerio
-Here, I have two virtual hosts.
-VM-1 and VM-2.
-Our goal is to facilitate communication between two containers.
+In this scenario, we have two virtual hosts, VM-1 and VM-2, with containers running on each host.
+The goal is to establish smooth communication between the containers across the hosts.
+To achieve this, we will employ a networking technology called VXLAN (Virtual Extensible LAN).

 ## Overview of what we are going to do